Skip to content

 Across Devon.

-Japanese knotweed is capable of penetrating tarmac and concrete and can cause significant structural damage.
-It can grow quickly forming dense stands and outcompeting native vegetation.
+It’s capable of penetrating tarmac and concrete and can cause significant structural damage.
+It can grow quickly, forming dense stands and outcompeting native vegetation.

-Listed under Schedule 9 of the Wildlife and Countryside Act 1981, it is illegal to allow Japanese knotweed to grow in the wild.
+Listed under Schedule 9 of the Wildlife and Countryside Act 1981, it’s illegal to allow Japanese Knotweed to grow in the wild.

 Actions

-Control stands of Japanese knotweed by applying herbicide to the leaves or injecting directly into mature stems – or follow most recent national guidelines.
+Control stands of Japanese Knotweed by applying herbicide to the leaves or injecting directly into mature stems – or follow most recent national guidelines.
 Never cut or strim as it will grow again from small fragments.
 A licence to use herbicides near a watercourse is needed from the Environment Agency.
-It is classified as ‘controlled waste’ and should not be added to home compost, council green waste or general waste bins.
+Japanese Knotweed is classified as ‘controlled waste’ and should not be added to home compost, council green waste or general waste bins.

 Where to focus action